 - Stick Figure Animation: All of the characters are stick figures with ovals for bodies and heads.

 - Stylistic Suck: It's a recap series done with stick figures and a text-to-speech program.

-- Sudden Name Change: Sandbar is called "Sandband" in "The Hearth's Warming Club", but "Sandbar" in "What Lies Beneath" and "Snackbar" in "School Raze".
+- Sudden Name Change: Sandbar is called "Sandband" in "The Hearth's Warming Club", but "Sandbar" in "What Lies Beneath" and "Snackbar" from "School Raze" onward.

 - Take That!:

 - Grubber from the movie is renamed Sean Spicer, President Donald Trump's first press secretary.